All Episodes

 He's the one that appointed Mueller.

-And uh two sources now telling Fox News at this hour that Rod Rosenstein's scheduled appearance before the House Judiciary Committee is at an impasse over the terms of the testimony, and he doesn't want to have a transcribed interview under oath, which is the standard for Congressional Task Force interviews.
+And two sources now telling Fox News at this hour that Rod Rosenstein's scheduled appearance before the House Judiciary Committee is at an impasse over the terms of the testimony.

 And those close to Rosenstein say, well, he prefers a meeting or a briefing with the House Judiciary Committee chairman and other lawmakers where there's no paper trail, where there's no under oath part.

-Well, the question is why would he be afraid to go under oath?
+Well, the question is, why would he be afraid to go under oath?

-Well, here to weigh in on this and much more uh as this impasse continues, Mark Meadows, he is the Freedom Caucus chairman and Congressman Jim Jordan of Ohio, also a Freedom Caucus member, uh, and by the way, would be in this House Judiciary Committee interview of Rod Rosenstein.
+Mark Meadows, he is the Freedom Caucus chairman and Congressman Jim Jordan of Ohio, also a Freedom Caucus member, and, by the way, would be in this House Judiciary Committee interview of Rod Rosenstein.

-They all are telling the same story that Rod Rosenstein said that he wanted to surreptitiously record the president of the United States in the hopes of being able to get him to say something that would allow them to invoke the 25th amendment.
+they all are telling the same story that Rod Rosenstein said that he wanted to surreptitiously record the President of the United States in the hopes of being able to get him to say something that would allow them to invoke the 25th Amendment.

 Well, there are a lot of questions.

-You know, your lead-in had Rod Rosenstein's voice saying, Well, you know, there needs to be facts, and we have the rule of law.
+You know, your lead-in had Rod Rosenstein's voice saying, well, you know, there needs to be facts and we have the rule of law.

-Him not coming tomorrow indicates uh that there is real credibility with these witnesses that suggested that he not only wanted to tape the president, but he wanted to use those tapes uh to effectively have a DOJ coup on the president of the United States.
+Him not coming tomorrow indicates that there is real credibility with these witnesses that suggested that he not only wanted to tape the president, but he wanted to use those tapes to effectively have a DOJ coup on the president of the United States.

 Well, he met with the president apparently earlier this week and flew on Air Force One.